Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Estimation and identification of IRFs

-The EONIA swap price is measured immediately before and after both the ECB's press statement and press conference.
+The OIS price is measured immediately before and after both the ECB's press statement and press conference.
 The policy surprise measure is derived by summing these two price differences.
-The rationale is that, preceding the ECB policy announcements, the swap price incorporates market expectations regarding the future path of EONIA.
+The rationale is that, before the ECB policy announcements, the swap price incorporates market expectations regarding the future path of the OIS.
 Therefore, any adjustment in the price immediately after the policy announcements is interpreted as a recalibration of market expectations in response to an unforeseen monetary policy surprise.
 This satisfies the correlation requirement in \eqref{relevance}.
 Regarding the exogeneity condition in \eqref{exogeneity}, we assume that no other significant macroeconomic shock occurs in the time span between the press statement and the press conference.
-Additionally, we differentiate standard monetary policy shocks from information shocks, with a methodology similar to \citet{jarocinski2020deconstructing}.
-Specifically, we keep only those high-frequency observations for the EONIA swap price which are associated with a simultaneous movement of the opposite sign in the swap price on the Euro Stoxx 50 index.
+Additionally, we distinguish conventional monetary policy shocks from information shocks \citep{jarocinski2020deconstructing, andrade2021delphic} by retaining only those high-frequency observations for the OIS price that are associated with a simultaneous movement of opposite sign in the swap price on the Euro Stoxx 50 index.